I Believe

 Revival In The Worst Place Ever

-by Josh Harbin on July 28th, 2025
+on July 28th, 2025

 In this powerful exploration of Jonah chapter 3, we're reminded that God is the ultimate giver of second chances.
 The story of Jonah's reluctant mission to Nineveh teaches us that God's plans aren't thwarted by our failures or resistance.
 Instead, He recommissions us, using even our imperfect efforts to bring about transformation.
 We see this in how God used Jonah's brief, unenthusiastic message to spark a city-wide repentance in Nineveh.
 This narrative challenges us to recognize that it's not our eloquence or perfection that changes hearts, but God's power working through us.
 As we reflect on this, we're encouraged to step out in faith, sharing our stories and extending invitations, trusting that God can use our simple acts of obedience to open hearts and change lives.
 Read More